-This post shows you the best container plants to grow that love being in full sun!
+This post shows you plants to grow that love full sun!

-Are you tired of battling the extreme summer heat when it comes to your garden?
+Are you tired of battling the extreme summer heat when it comes to your container garden?

-Instead of trying to water your garden multiple times a day, try growing container plants that thrive being in the full sun instead!
+Instead of trying to water your garden multiple times a day, why not try growing plants in containers that thrive in the full sun, instead?

 Tips for Growing Container Plants in Full Sun

-• Choose Lightweight Containers.
+- Choose the Right Container.
 Opt for lightweight containers made of plastic, resin, or fabric to make moving them around your mobile home easier to move into shady areas on extra hot days.

 24 Beautiful Container-Friendly Plants That Love Full Sun